Authored by the expert who managed and guided the team behind the Turkey Property Pack

 How much have property prices increased in Istanbul over the past 12 months?

-Over the past 12 months, Istanbul property prices have increased by approximately 32% to 35% in nominal Turkish lira terms, which sounds impressive until you factor in inflation.
+Over the past 12 months to early 2026, Istanbul residential property prices have risen approximately 30 to 35% in Turkish lira terms.

 Which neighborhoods have the fastest rising property prices in Istanbul as of 2026?

-As of early 2026, the three Istanbul neighborhoods with the fastest rising property prices are Pendik, Sancaktepe, and Kagithane, all of which combine improving infrastructure with relatively affordable starting points.
+As of early 2026, the Istanbul neighborhoods with the fastest rising residential prices are Pendik and Kartal on the Anatolian side, and Esenyurt on the European side, all benefiting from a mix of new transport links and relatively affordable starting prices.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Istanbul.